-I get a lot of inquiries from printing companies about custom match striker sizes for custom matchboxes.
+I frequently inquiries from printing companies and marketing firms regarding custom match striker sizes for their clients' custom matchboxes.

 Here are some guidelines:

 1. I import the match striker sheets twice a year from a matchstick company in China.
 I generally have about 800 sheets in each color for most of the year, with higher numbers when inventory first arrives.
 If you need 5,000 striker shapes that are around 1/2" x 2" (just as an example), they fit about 80 per sheet, so that's about 63 sheets of inventory.
 I can manage a job like that in about 3 weeks.

 2. If you need more than 5,000 striker shapes or more than 50 sheets, you would have to wait until I receive new inventory, or contact a matchstick company yourself.
 I'm glad to refer you to my contacts.

 3. I divide sheets into 3 categories based on how they look.
 These are not grades like sandpaper.
 It's strictly based on appearance.
 About 25% of the sheets are near perfect (Premium).
 Another 25% look very good, with minor imperfections that can be ignored or cut around (Regular).
 The remaining sheets look average (Bargain Bin / Basic) or gnarly, which I don't even sell.
 When I cut the match striker shapes, I use a combination of the Premium and Regular sheets because they look the best.
 Otherwise, if function is more important than aesthetic, I would cut them from the Bargain Bin sheets.